premake/premake-core/website/docs/strictaliasing.md

 strictaliasing "value"
 ```

-If no value is set for a configuration, the toolsets settings will be used.
+If no value is set for a configuration, the toolset's settings will be used.

 ### Parameters ###